best-kerosene-heaters-reviews-amazon-top-10

 Q1.What size of Kerosene Heater do I need?

-This is dependent on the size of the area that you want to heat.
+Answer: This depends on the size of the area you want to heat.
 For small areas, a radiant kerosene heater is a good choice.
-If you want to heat larger areas then go for a convection kerosene heater that distributes the warm air.
+If you want to heat larger areas, then go for a convection kerosene heater that distributes the warm air.

 Q2.How much heat can a Kerosene Heater give off?

-At the lower end of the scale, a kerosene heater can produce 3,000 BTU of heat and at the high end, it can generate more than 100,000 BTU.
+Answer: At the lower end of the scale, a kerosene heater can produce 3,000 BTU of heat, and at the high end, it can generate more than 100,000 BTU.
 So the answer is as much heat as you need.

 Q3.Are Kerosene Heaters Safe to Use indoors?